pico2/Arianrhod/Source/sources/cpython/Doc/library/os.rst

 .. function:: readv(fd, buffers)

-   Read from a file descriptor into a number of writable buffers. *buffers* is an arbitrary sequence of writable buffers.
-Returns the total number of bytes read.
+   Read from a file descriptor *fd* into a number of mutable :term:`bytes-like objects <bytes-like object>` *buffers*. :func:`~os.readv` will transfer data into each buffer until it is full and then move on to the next buffer in the sequence to hold the rest of the data. :func:`~os.readv` returns the total number of bytes read (which may be less than the total capacity of all the objects).

    Availability: Unix.